wafflepie/afformative/packages/afformative/README.md

 > Thou shalt not format thy values without afformative.

-A formatter is an object with a `.format` method.
+A formatter is an object with a `format` method.
 Formatters should be created solely using the `makeFormatter` factory.

 ```js
 import { makeFormatter } from "afformative"